Young Artist Programme

 • Professional Performance Platforms in our recital series of international standard

-Professional Performance Platform: Fauré Mélodies - Sunday 12th May 2024
+Professional Performance Platform: Fauré Mélodies - Sunday 12 May 2024

-Community Performance Platforms - [various dates available]
+Community Performance Platforms - [various dates]

-Professional Development Talks - [dates TBD]
+Professional Development Talks

-A brand-new addition for 2024, our ‘Career Development’ miniseries presents talks from leading industry specialists in various career skills such as taxation, CV preparation, and self-promotion, providing opportunities for Careers Q&A and networking.
+A brand-new addition for 2024, our ‘Career Development’ miniseries presented talks from leading industry specialists in various career skills such as taxation, CV preparation, and self-promotion, providing opportunities for Careers Q&A and networking.
 Our Programme’s mission - to help early career professionals to establish and maintain careers at the elite level of music performance - means we value your professional development just as much as your artistic development.

 “It was really liberating to perform at the Ageing Well meeting after years of the music college environment...
 This is what music is all about.”